Skip to the main content.

 Can PHI be shared with clergy?

-Healthcare facilities can maintain a directory of patient details that can be disclosed to clergy members, facilitating appropriate spiritual support and care communication.
+Healthcare facilities can maintain a directory of patient details such as names, locations, general health conditions, and religious affiliations.
+This directory information can be disclosed to clergy members, facilitating appropriate spiritual support and care communication.

 Subscribe to Paubox Weekly